maelou363/foodie_photo_pop/Readme.md

 * I am a user who primarily uses desktop for work and will use the same device while looking at potential hires.
 I want to have a good experience on this website and easily view all the information in an aesthetic smooth way.

-_Developer:_
-* As a developer I wanted to be able to visually

 # Design

 * I began the design in mind with having pages for 'About Us', 'Portfolio', 'Our Services', and 'Contact us'.
 As I worked through the project I realised that there was not a need for a 'Our Services' or 'About Us' separate pages.
 That we were able to provide all the content needed within the the dynamic tabs.
 It would be poor user experience to have them click and find the information is the same.
 We did not want to provide pricing on the site but instead guide them to the contact form to reach out regarding pricing.